Interior house painting cost 2026: $2-$6 per sq ft, $300-$1,000 per room real US prices | FacadeColorizer AI paint visualizer

 Do painters charge by square foot or by room?

 Both, depending on scope.
 Square-foot pricing ($2–$6/sq ft) is standard for whole-house bids.
 Per-room flat rates ($300–$1,200/room) are common for partial jobs.
 Hourly billing ($45–$95/hr) is reserved for very small touch-ups.
-Always ask for both formats, comparing them surfaces hidden margin.
+Always ask for both formats, comparing surfaces hidden margin.

-What’s a fair price per gallon for interior paint in 2026?
+What is a fair price per gallon for interior paint in 2026?

 Budget tier (Glidden Premium, Behr Premium Plus): $22–$40.
 Mid-tier contractor favorites (Behr Marquee, Sherwin-Williams Cashmere, Benjamin Moore Regal Select): $45–$72.
 Premium (Sherwin-Williams Emerald, Benjamin Moore Aura): $78–$95.
-Anything above $100/gal is generally specialty (cabinet enamel, primer-paint hybrids).
+Anything above $100/gallon is specialty cabinet enamel or primer-paint hybrids.

 How do I get the best interior painting quote?